openpay-innovations/sdk-ios/README.md

 ```

 ## Openpay Payment Button
 The Openpay SDK provides several payment buttons you can use to allow people to make payments with Openpay.
-The button styles below are available in the SDK.

 You get the following advantages by using the Openpay payment button:
 - Support for configuring the button’s corner radius to match the style of your UI